carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > This reserves a single fixed portion of the data for evaluation.
 >
 > We will use the software's default of 20% of the training set for the validation set.
+>
+> Select Next to proceed to Step 2.
 {: .checklist}